42nd Annual NAPBIRT Conference

 - Ways to improve dent work while not adding to the time-on-task

 You will leave with new ways to look at and inspect parts.
-The goal of this session is that you walk away with new tips and techniques for dent work that add effeciency and result in quality outcomes.
+The goal of this session is that you walk away with new tips and techniques for dent work that add efficiency and result in quality outcomes.

 You are encouraged to bring your favorite hand tools, mallets, burnishers, etc., but this is not a requirement.